xversial/Foundation-Platform/setup/installation.md

 - The `public/media` folder and its sub-folders.
 - The `storage` folder required by Laravel and its sub-folders.
 - The `vendor` folder required by Laravel.
-- The `workbench` folder required when scalfolding extensions.

 ### Install